 The use of prescribed medicines, when taken as per the prescriber's instructions, is to be supported and encouraged.

-However, such use must not create other risks or distress.
+Where medicines are being used it must not create other risks or distress.
 To minimise such risk, the following procedures could be adopted: